 And five years on, it feels like my brain has slowed right down.
 Why?
 Because I’ve moved through the four stages of Mummy Brain.

 It all started when I got pregnant.
 Whenever I’d forget where I was driving to, or why I’d opened the fridge door, I’d have a little chuckle, “Ah, pregnancy brain,” I’d laugh.

-You see, I’d read that mumnesia is a ‘thing’, thanks to all those weird pregnancy hormones.
-And although knowing my brain was functioning differently thanks to growing a new life and also that my brain cells were decreasing in preparation for bonding with my baby, it gave me some hope that this was all just a temporary thing.
+I’d read that Mumnesia is a scientific fact, due to all those pregnancy hormones.
+It didn’t matter that my brain cells were decreasing in preparation for bonding with my baby, it gave me some hope that this was all just a temporary thing.

 Then I had my baby.

 Stage two: Newborn haze brain

 I can’t actually even remember the newborn phase because it is all a mushy blur now, which is pretty much how my poor sleep-deprived brain must have felt.

 The weeks after bringing my precious bundle home from hospital were a fog, but looking back, I think this is just as nature intended.
 I was too tired to do anything other than care for my baby.
 My brain had switched on its baby tunnel vision, and switched everything else off.

 Then as the weeks turned into months and my baby started sleeping more, my brain had a chance to reboot, but unlike my computer, it didn’t function better after a sleep.
 A bit better, but not much.

 I still found myself doing silly things, like buckling my baby into the car seat and driving off without the pram, forgetting what day of the week it was or how to get the sentence, “Can I please have a decaf flat white with no sugar” out.

 My boys are now aged four and two and as such, I can no longer claim ‘baby brain’ for my forgetfulness or scattiness.